Ribbon Check: Sources

 Although authorized for wear, the discontinued GAP ribbons are not given any precedence in Auxman.
 As such, most likely they should be worn just after the AMOS ribbons.

-Rule of thumb: If two identical ribbons are earned and one is obsolete, wear only the most recent in its proper place; omit the older ribbon.
+Rule of thumb: If two identical-appearing ribbons are earned and one is obsolete, wear only the most recent in its proper place; omit the older ribbon.
+Only the Medal of Honor ribbon can be worn multiple times.

 streamer

-The campaign streamer featured at the top of this web site was awarded to the Coast Guard for operations against West Indian pirates in the 1820s and ’30s.
+The campaign streamer featured at the top of this web site was awarded to Coast Guard predecessor services for operations against West Indian pirates in the 1820s and ’30s.